 Journal Entry for Depreciation

-Reduction in value of tangible fixed assets due to normal usage, wear and tear, new technology or unfavourable market conditions is called Depreciation.
+Reduction in the value of tangible fixed assets due to normal usage, wear and tear, new technology or unfavourable market conditions is called Depreciation.
 Journal entry for depreciation depends on whether the provision for depreciation/accumulated depreciation account is maintained or not.

 Assets such as plant and machinery, buildings, vehicles, furniture etc. which are expected to last more than one year, but not for an infinite number of years are subject to depreciation.
 Below journal entry for depreciation assumes that depreciation is charged directly to the asset account.